 Who owns the copyright to books published on Tablo?

 The authors do.
 We're authors ourselves at Tablo so we care deeply about your rights.
 We don't seek anything – only permission to share your work throughout the Tablo network which you can revoke by un-publishing at any time.
 There's no exclusivity either (unlike some other platforms!) and we encourage sharing your work in as many places as possible.

-There seem to be a lot of options to publish online.
+There are a lot of options to publish online.
 Why Tablo?

 Can I upload my existing book to Tablo?

 You sure can.
 We've created (and patented) the best book uploading process in the industry.
-You don't even need to prepare your document.
-Tablo will read through and analyse your book to learn how you’ve structured your writing, and present you with a publish-ready book with a full table of contents.
+You don't even need to prepare your book.
+Tablo‘s uploading process will read through your book to learn how you’ve structured your writing, and present you with a publish-ready book with a full table of contents.
 It’s twenty times more accurate than the uploading processes of other platforms.

 How can I connect with traditional publishers?